eclipse-iceoryx/iceoryx/doc/design/service-discovery.md

 Contra:

-* More complex than todays solution
+* More complex than todays solution (thread-safety required, lock-free mechanism needed)
 * In an optimal case IPC channel communication shall only be used for startup

 ##### Alternative B: Built-in topic based on `InterfacePort`'s